-Serbia: Financial compensation of unwanted deviations in electricity flow10.
-June 2016. / News Serbia Energy
+Serbia: Financial compensation of unwanted deviations in electricity flow, News Serbia Energy

 Operation of more control areas within the synchronous interconnection inevitably leads to unwanted variations in active power exchange between interconnection members.
 In the European synchronous area “Continental Europe”, there is a decades-long practice of settling these deviations based on their compensation a week later.
 Until the end of the twentieth century, this practice has fully satisfied the needs of the interconnection members, then called UCPTE, or UCTE.
 It was a group of vertically organized state-owned power utilities.